cosalt/cosalt/README.md

 ### 🚀 Interests & Activities

 When I'm not coding, I'm actively involved in my university community.
-I'm a member of the **Finance and Investment Society** and the **Oakwood Fund**, where I explore financial markets and investment strategies.
+I help manage the **Finance and Investment Society** and **Oakwood Fund** as a Portfolio Manager, where I explore financial markets and investment strategies.
 I also enjoy cycling, going to the gym and gardening(i've got a 200 cacti🌵 collection and a 5 and growing bonsai collection. i also like to experiment in cross-breeding peppers🌶️)